MizaGBF/GBFBP/readme.md

 # Granblue Fantasy Battle Player
-* Local Server written in Python to load a custom Battle scene to play animations.
+* Local Server written in Python.
 * Tested on [Python 3.11](https://www.python.org/downloads/) or higher.
+* It lets you load a custom battle scene with Character/Summons/Background/Enemy of your choice.
+* Consider it a glorified Animation Viewer, serving as a proof of concept.

 ![Preview](https://raw.githubusercontent.com/MizaGBF/GBFBP/main/data/readme_preview.png)